koenrane/KR-new-site/content/import/environmental-structure-can-cause-instrumental-convergence.md

 ![](https://assets.turntrout.com/static/images/posts/8e6425b8f870379a9395baf3d235d0cff2994da7d3b30ba1.avif)
 <br/>Figure: My new theorems demand that at least one of these tiles conceal a mine.

-But it didn't have to be this way:

 ![](https://assets.turntrout.com/static/images/posts/6aadbd8a60c7d264aad002a55d511943c60b162998c2a18d.avif)
 <br/>Figure: If the mines had been on the right, then both coordinates are safe.